SCORES & OUTDOORS: How do birds keep warm during cold winter temperatures?

-Birds are warm-blooded animals that have a much higher temperature than humans, usually in the range of 105 degrees, as compared to our 98.6 degrees.
+Birds are warm-blooded animals that have a much higher temperature than humans, usually in the range of 105 degrees, as compared to our 98.6 degrees, or there about.
 Body temperatures can vary during daylight hours but it can challenge the birds during the night to maintain such a high body heat.

 Smaller birds run more of a risk of body heat loss since they have a proportionately larger surface area on their bodies to lose heat but a smaller core volume to generate it.

 Birds have different ways to maintain body heat during cold weather.
 Their feathers provide remarkable insulation, and many species will actually grow extra feathers as part of a late fall molt to give them thicker protection in the winter.
 Oil also coats their feathers to provide, not only insulation, but waterproofing.